-SDR hub
+SDR operating hub

-AI for Sales Development Reps
+AI workflows for Sales Development Reps

 Outbound prospecting.
 Open the pipeline.